• Welcome to Edpuzzle!

 The term accessibility is generally used when referring to the design of products, devices, services or environments for people with disabilities.
 To put it simply, accessibility ensures that everyone, no matter their condition, can use a certain product or device or access a specific place or service.

 At Edpuzzle we strongly believe in the right to access information and communication technologies recognized by the UN Convention on the Rights of Persons with Disabilities.
-We work hard to make our service accessible to everyone and, more specifically, to ensure our users can perceive, understand, navigate, and interact with our service and contribute to it.
+We work hard to make our service accessible to everyone and, more specifically, to ensure our users can perceive, understand, navigate and interact with our service and contribute to it.

 • How to create an account